Analysis of randomized CholeskyQR for sparse matrices

 \section{Acknowledgments}

 We express our great attitude to Professor Zhonghua Qiao from the Hong Kong Polytechnic University for his kind support and help.
-We are also grateful for some ideas provided by Professor Tiexiang Li from Southeast University, and for the discussions with her about sparse matrices.
-Moreover, we appreciate the discussion with Professor Valeria Simoncini and Dr. Davide Palitta from University of Bologna and Professor Michael Kwok-Po Ng from Hong Kong Baptist University regarding randomized linear algebra and its connections with CholeskyQR.
+We are also grateful for the ideas provided by Professor Tiexiang Li from Southeast University, and for the discussions with her about sparse matrices.
+Moreover, we appreciate the discussion with Professor Valeria Simoncini from University of Bologna and Professor Michael Kwok-Po Ng from Hong Kong Baptist University regarding randomized linear algebra and its connections with CholeskyQR.